xiaoguo57/dev-note/README.md

 # dev-note
-git branch
+git branch: tells you the current branch

-git status
+git status: tells you what file has been changed, but not commited or not pushed

 git log

-git commit -m 'adfadfadf'
+git add homepage.html: add the file before commit

-git push
+git commit -m 'adfadfadf': commit the file before push to github

-git checkout <branch>
+git push: push the changes to github

-git checkout -b <branch>
+git checkout <branch>: change to another branch

-git pull
+git checkout -b <branch>: create a local branch guoxiao/fix-log-metric-npe git push --set-upstream origin guoxiao/fix-log-metric-npe: create a upstream branch in github go to git hub and create a pull request, wait for other people to approve, then merge git pull: pull the most recent file from github

 git merge <branch>

-git clone <url>
+git clone <url>: url is from github